immutant/immutant.org/tutorials/logging.md

 to do a little bit of work.

 First, you'll need to modify the `jboss-deployment-structure.xml` file that gets placed in the war's `WEB-INF/` directory.
-You'll need to modify the stock version - to get it, run:
+Tto get it, run:

     lein immutant war